fernandoseguim/powerShell-Docs.pt-br/scripting/core-powershell/ise/The-ObjectModelRoot-Object.md

 ### CurrentVisibleHorizontalTool
   Suportado no Windows PowerShell ISE 2.0 e posteriores.

- A propriedade somente leitura que obtém a ferramenta complementar do ISE do Windows PowerShell localizado no painel de ferramentas horizontal na parte inferior do editor.
+ A propriedade somente leitura que obtém a ferramenta complementar do ISE do Windows PowerShell visível no momento que está localizada no painel de ferramentas horizontal na parte inferior do editor.

 ### CurrentVisibleVerticalTool
   Suportado no Windows PowerShell ISE 2.0 e posteriores.

- A propriedade somente leitura que obtém a ferramenta complementar do ISE do Windows PowerShell visível no momento que ela está localizada no painel de ferramentas vertical no lado direito do editor.
+ A propriedade somente leitura que obtém a ferramenta complementar do ISE do Windows PowerShell visível no momento que está localizada no painel de ferramentas vertical no lado direito do editor.

 ### Opções
   Suportado no Windows PowerShell ISE 2.0 e posteriores.